Natural pigments, watercolor paints, plant dyes & inks

 Making a connection with pigments in their wild habitat!

-Working with natural pigments is a transformative process that establishes a unifying relationship between you and the Earth.
-Getting familiar with pigments in their wild habitat and how to ethically forage them has the potential to profoundly shift your art practice.
+Working with natural pigments is a transformative journey that fosters a harmonious bond between oneself and the Earth.
+Becoming acquainted with pigments within their natural settings and learning to ethically gather them possesses the power to significantly alter one’s artistic approach.

-Given these realities, as a serious practitioner of creating sustainable art, I am on a journey looking for better ways to practice my art, art that does not require me to consume, pollute, or create demand on our fragile ecosystems!
+Given these realities, as a committed practitioner of sustainable art, I am on a journey to discover better ways to practice my craft – methods that do not involve consumption, pollution, or strain on our fragile ecosystems.

 In this post, I will share with you my passion for making watercolor paints from foraged pigments.
 What is remarkable about this process is that each landscape is unique: your own land’s color palette will depend on its geological features.